Study Tour of Archeological Interpretation > 3. Self-Guided Tour >

 Visit Chaco Culture NHP's website to see how their collections are interpreted online.
 NPS photo.

-For onsite visits
+For on-site visits

 For virtual visits

-Remember that all of these websites are themselves interpretive products.
+Explore an online exhibit for another way to think about interpreting archeology.
+Websites are themselves interpretive products.
 Some of the websites reconstruct what visitors see onsite when they tour a particular exhibit or the entire property.
 Others reconstruct particular exhibits or have always been intended for online exploration.
 As you tour a website, take the medium into consideration and think about the differences between a virtual and in-person experience.

 - Chaco Culture National Historical Park: Museum Collections of the National Park Service Presents artifact collections from Chaco Culture NHP and information about different aspects of Chacoan culture.